dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 }
 ```

-Address any remaining issues so the sozo build command runs successfully.
+Fix other issues as above, so that you can run the `sozo build` command runs successfully.

-## sozo test
+## Run test

 Before proceeding to the next chapter, remember that `sozo build` and `sozo test` are important steps to ensure your code is correct.